The fuel pump on your Chevrolet S10 pickup, GMC S15 pickup or GMC Sonoma's 4.3L V6 TBI equipped engine can be tested with a fuel pressure test gauge.

 - An engine performance problem (the engine starts and runs, but runs badly).

-If the engine is getting just enough fuel to start but not enough to keep running, you'll see one or more of the following symptoms:
+When the fuel pump supplies barely enough fuel to start the engine, you'll see one or more of the following symptoms:

 - Engine takes longer than usual to start (extended cranking).